fluxxcode/ImGui-Markup/doc/items.md

 ## Container
 ### Description:
 The container is used to store custom data.
 It cannot currently have any child items.
+### Restrictions:
+The container is currently not subject to any restrictions.
 ### Attributes:
 *The container currently does not have any attributes.*
 ### Example: